meganthoang/uberanalytics/README.md

 git clone https://github.com/meganthoang/uberanalytics.git
 ```

+## Command Line Tips

-Some tips for running at the command line:
+Running your programs at the command line:
 ```
 cd - to change directory
 dir - view what's in the directory (the mac/linux version of this is ls)